jdolitsky/oras-helm-demo/README.md

-# oras-demo
+# ORAS Helm Demo

-Example of using ORAS as a Go library to push a Helm chart to a registry
+Example of using ORAS as a Go library to push a Helm chart to a registry.

 ## Setup